<img src="https://ib.adnxs.com/pixie?pi=a221d956-ac41-4f0e-9b58-d09fb74b5a23&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 Study Finds Dysfunction in Brain's Receptor System May Cause ADHD

-Neuroscientists from The Mayo Clinic in Florida have discovered that a miswiring of the brain could be to blame for ADHD.
-Marked by developmentally inappropriate impulsivity and inattention, children with ADHD have a difficult time performing well in a typical classroom environment.
-As a result, overmedication can occur in an effort to control their behavior.
-To better address the symptoms of ADHD, it's important to understand what's happening in the brain.
+Neuroscientists from The Mayo Clinic in Florida have discovered that a miswiring of the brain could be a contributing factor in the development of ADHD.
+Marked by developmentally inappropriate impulsivity and inattention, children with ADHD often have difficulty thriving in traditional classroom environments.
+As a result, medication is frequently used to manage symptoms, sometimes without fully understanding the root cause.
+To better support children with ADHD, it's essential to first understand what’s happening in the brain.

 Enjoy These Related Articles